zyeecon/zishenye.github.io/Bprofessional.md

 Vistra, Amsterdam Netherlands <br/>
 Sep.2023 - Current <br/>
-•	Provided analytics and dashboards to various internal stakeholders, including compliance, legal, and HR departments to support their business requirements.<br/>
+•	PSupported month-end closings and audits, including the full consolidation of subsidiaries and branch activities and maintained documentation and analysis for audit and compliance purposes.<br/>
-•	Supported month-end closings and audits, including the full consolidation of subsidiaries and branch activities and maintained documentation and analysis for audit and compliance purposes.<br/>
+•	Conducted ad-hoc dashboard analyses to extract insights into revenue, productivity, and operational capacity, contributing actively to internal business projects.<br/>
-•       Actively participated in process improvement discussions and the development of new reporting procedures using Power BI. <br/>
+•       Developed and maintained Excel VBA/Macro to automate weekly operation updates and procedures, modifying existing VBA scripts. <br/>
-•       Streamlined weekly finance revenue reporting updates and operational procedures with Excel VBA/Macros and SQL.<br/>
+•       Actively involved in process improvement discussions and participated in the development of new reporting procedures with Power BI.<br/>
 Skills: Excel with VBA, Power BI, SAP S/4HANA, SQL.
 <br><br><br><br>